 Lentils do not require soaking, as beans do.
 You certainly can soak them to reduce cooking time, but they already cook in under an hour, so, I find it unnecessary.

-No need!
+No!
 All you need to do is rinse them to remove dirt and dust that you don’t want in your food.
 After that, you can add the rinsed, uncooked lentils right into the recipe and it’ll cook with the soup.

 Yes!!
-Lentil soup freezes quite well.
+Lentil soup freezes well.
 After you cook the soup, put it into to freezer safe containers, make sure it cools off completely before you cover with a lid, then freeze!

 You can freeze lentil soup for 3-6 months.

-More recipes with lentils you’ll love:
+More lentil recipes you’ll love:

 Vegan Red Lentil Soup With Coconut Milk

 - 1 onion chopped

 - 2 large carrots cut into small cubes

 - 1 15 oz can of coconut milk